jnoortheen/pipm/README.md

 2. [pip-tools](https://github.com/jazzband/pip-tools)
     - another set of files to keep track of, additional commands to remember
 3. [poetry](https://github.com/sdispater/poetry)
-    - better than pipenv and do not interfere much in environment management with pew
+    - better than pipenv and do not interfere much in environment management with [pew](https://github.com/berdario/pew)
     - the problems I faced are related to installing dependencies in remote servers/docker environments.
+    - longer install/update times
     As the project matures this problem might get resolved.